Nov 26 4 Key Competencies Mastered by CX Leaders

-Does your organization have a clear understanding of the external environment, including an obsessive knowledge of customer needs and the competition?
+Does your organization clearly understand the external environment, including an obsessive knowledge of customer needs and the competition?
 Is that understanding matched by organizational self-awareness—meaning, do you understand your business priorities, your technological capabilities, and most importantly, what drives NPS and how NPS affects your bottom line?

 As important as understanding the internal and external environment is the ability to make good decisions effectively.
-Within the “Decide” competence, we look at a CX team’s ability to set an inspiring vision, and to create and execute on strategy.
-We also assess their ability to influence the rest of the organization, and their ability to ensure CX is represented in the enterprise strategy, investment prioritization, and corporate success measures.
+Within the “Decide” competence, we look at a CX team’s ability to set an inspiring vision and create and execute on strategy.
+We also assess their ability to influence the rest of the organization and ensure CX is represented in the enterprise strategy, investment prioritization, and corporate success measures.

-CX teams are playing a double role as corporate thought leaders who work to change structures within the organization (Decide), but they also must operate as ‘doers’ who roll up their sleeves to make tangible changes in the market (Deliver).
-As doers, they need to be able to design and deliver experiences through their team and influence other teams to do the same by helping them leverage design thinking and agile tools and methodologies.
+CX teams are playing a double role as corporate thought leaders who work to change organizational structures (Decide).
+Still, they also must operate as ‘doers’ who roll up their sleeves to make tangible changes in the market (Deliver).
+As doers, they need to design and deliver experiences through their team and influence other teams to do the same by helping them leverage design thinking and agile tools and methodologies.

 Lastly, CX teams need to keep an eye on efforts to scale CX across the enterprise.
-This can be done through enterprise-wide training and measures to lead culture change, and by creating an enterprise-wide mindset of continuous improvement driven by key customer experience measures.
+They can do this through enterprise-wide training and measures to lead culture change and create an enterprise-wide mindset of continuous improvement driven by key customer experience measures.

 In a first-of-its-kind study called Value of maturity models in performance measurement , researchers identified the key to the effectiveness of maturity models: By providing a “safe framework for self-criticism,” maturity models significantly enhance and facilitate organizational learning.
-They enable discussion amongst the management team, inspire critical thinking about their practices, and thereby increase buy-in and ownership of the outcome of the assessment and next steps.
-They are especially effective if the outside consultant or expert leans into the role of facilitator who helps align teams and activates learnings, and if recommendations include clear pathways to behavior change on an individual and organizational level.
+They enable discussion amongst the management team, inspire critical thinking about their practices, and thereby increase buy-in and ownership of the assessment outcome and next steps.
+They are especially effective if the outside consultant or expert leans into the role of a facilitator who helps align teams and activates learnings and if recommendations include clear pathways to behavior change on an individual and organizational level.

-Created with all this in mind, our CX Maturity Model is designed to give you clarity on where your team and organization are today and provide a clear picture of what’s next.
+Created with all this in mind, our CX Maturity Model is designed to clarify where your team and organization are today and provide a clear picture of what’s next.